 - Get commercial books/software available for test reviews

 Passing the GACE Program Admission Assessment is a mandatory requirement for junior cohort applications and for teaching in Georgia.

 You will not need the GACE Program Admission test if you:

-- Hold or have held clear renewable certification, or
+- Hold or have held professional certification, or

 - Meet one of the following test scores*:

-- SAT - minimum required score = 1000 (with no minimum verbal score or math score required).
+- SAT - minimum required score = 1000, if taken prior to July 1st, 2019, thereafter 1080 (with no minimum verbal score or math score required).
 The composite score is obtained by adding the Verbal and the Math scores.
 Candidates must take both the Verbal and the Math sections of the test.
 Note: You can use the Verbal portion of the SAT from one testing session and add it to the Math portion from another testing session in order to exempt GACE Program Admission Assessment.
 (Source: phone call to PSC January 23, 2004)